Teach Children How to Face a Disaster Without Scaring Them

 Other simple habits like always fastening your seatbelt in the car, always locking the door to the house, etc., can reinforce good habits in your children.

 You can also provide an example of handling a crisis calmly and efficiently.
-Doing this shows your children a better way of how to face a disaster than panicking.
+Doing this will show your children a better way to face a disaster than panicking.

 Impress Your Family's Safety and Security Values